-1. This subsection contains the minimum design and performance standards to control stormwater runoff quantity impacts of major development.

-- 2. In order to control stormwater runoff quantity impacts, the design engineer shall, using the assumptions and factors for stormwater runoff calculations at Section 148-65.4, complete one of the following: - i.
-Demonstrate through hydrologic and hydraulic analysis that for stormwater leaving the site, post-construction runoff hydrographs for the 2-, 10-, and 100-year storm events do not exceed, at any point in time, the pre-construction runoff hydrographs for the same storm events; - ii.
-Demonstrate through hydrologic and hydraulic analysis that there is no increase, as compared to the pre-construction condition, in the peak runoff rates of stormwater leaving the site for the 2-, 10- and 100-year storm events and that the increased volume or change in timing of stormwater runoff will not increase flood damage at or downstream of the site.
+- R. Stormwater Runoff Quantity Standards - 1.
+This subsection contains the minimum design and performance standards to control stormwater runoff quantity impacts of major development. - 2.
+In order to control stormwater runoff quantity impacts, the design engineer shall, using the assumptions and factors for stormwater runoff calculations at Section 148-65.4, complete one of the following: - i.
+Demonstrate through hydrologic and hydraulic analysis that for stormwater leaving the site, post-construction runoff hydrographs for the current and projected 2-, 10-, and 100-year storm events, as defined and determined in Section 148-65.4 C and D, respectively, of this ordinance do not exceed, at any point in time, the pre-construction runoff hydrographs for the same storm events; - Demonstrate through hydrologic and hydraulic analysis that there is no increase, as compared to the pre-construction condition, in the peak runoff rates of stormwater leaving the site for the current and projected 2-, 10-, and 100-year storm events, as defined and determined pursuant to Section 148-65.4 C and D, respectively, of this ordinance, and that the increased volume or change in timing of stormwater runoff will not increase flood damage at or downstream of the site.
 This analysis shall include the analysis of impacts of existing land uses and projected land uses assuming full development under existing zoning and land use ordinances in the drainage area; - iii.
-Design stormwater management measures so that the post-construction peak runoff rates for the 2-, 10- and 100-year storm events are 50, 75 and 80 percent, respectively, of the pre-construction peak runoff rates.
+Design stormwater management measures so that the post-construction peak runoff rates for the current and projected 2-, 10- and 100-year storm events, as defined and determined in Section 148-65.4 C and D, respectively, of this ordinance, are 50, 75 and 80 percent, respectively, of the pre-construction peak runoff rates.
 The percentages apply only to the post-construction stormwater runoff that is attributable to the portion of the site on which the proposed development or project is to be constructed; or - iv.
 In tidal flood hazard areas, stormwater runoff quantity analysis in accordance with 2.i, ii and iii above is required unless the design engineer demonstrates through hydrologic and hydraulic analysis that the increased volume, change in timing, or increased rate of the stormwater runoff, or any combination of the three will not result in additional flood damage below the point of discharge of the major development.
 No analysis is required if the stormwater is discharged directly into any ocean, bay, inlet, or the reach of any watercourse between its confluence with an ocean, bay, or inlet and downstream of the first water control structure. - 3.
 The stormwater runoff quantity standards shall be applied at the site's boundary to each abutting lot, roadway, watercourse, or receiving storm sewer system. - 4.
 For minor developments for each square foot or new impervious surface, 2 gallons of stormwater will be managed on site using green infrastructure practices.
 Of the volume 0.78 gallons (equivalent to the water quality design storm of 1.25 inches) must be retained on site while the remainder may be discharged offsite from the stormwater management measure.
 The green infrastructure practices such as grass swale, green roof, pervious paving systems, small scale bioretention basins, rain gardens, small scale infiltration basins, small scale sand filter, vegetative strip, cistern, and drywell shall be designed and implemented as required.
 The use of cisterns and drywells is allowed only where the other listed methods cannot meet the requirements of this subsection